ssg-wsg/Sample-Codes/SSG-API-Testing-Application-v2/docs/Developer Guide.md

 Since neither the request nor response is encrypted, both the request payload and the response payloads are read and displayed as is to the user via the UI.
 No preprocessing needs to be done on the request and response.

-The parameters needed for this API are as follow:
+The parameters needed for this API are as follows:

 | **Field** |                            **Description**                             |      **Type**       | **Example** | **Counterexample** |
 |:---------:|:----------------------------------------------------------------------:|:-------------------:|:-----------:|:------------------:|